box/developer.box.com/guides/search/quick-start/metadata-query-api.md

 <Next>

-I found my file(s) using a search query
+I found my content using a search query

 </Next>